 A wise mentor once said to me: “Liz, what parents need to understand is that someone is always talking to their kids about sex.
 If it’s not them, it’s the world.”
 This comment is equally as relevant for the topic of porn.
 Hard-core porn is readily available to children and young people at the click of a button.
 I for one, am not happy about that reality.
 But for now, the only defence is to SPEAK UP – with our children, in our communities and to our government.

 If you would like help with that conversation in your circle of influence, contact me for support.
-Or if you would like to enable me to continue in advocacy work, please consider supporting my Voice for Change crowdfunding campaign.
 Together we create more than a ripple effect – we create a tsunami of positive change for our children and their future!!

 There’s only one thing worse than children being exposed to graphic explicit imagery, and that is a child who feels isolated and alone, unprepared for seeing such things and not knowing where to turn.
 Not for Kids! is an exceptional children’s book that offers gentle and insightful guidance.
 It’s a ‘must have’ resource for parents and professionals to prepare kids under the age of 10 for the inevitable.